FriendsOfREDAXO/Security/README.md

 ### IP Access Control

+Especially for staging or dev systems it is useful to block the access to the frontend and backend for all IPs except the ones you need.
+You can activate the IP Access Control in the REDAXO backend under `System > Securit > IP Access Control`.
+The backend access should also be blocked for only the IPs you need.

 #### Console

 * Overview/Info: bin/console securit:ip_access -l
 * Help: bin/console securit:ip_access --help
 * Add IP: bin/console securit:ip_access -a
 * Delete IP: bin/console securit:ip_access -d

+### Backend-User-Log

+Is found in the REDAXO Backend under `System > Log > Backend User Log` and shows all backend user actions if activated.

+### Error Reporting (Mail)

+Error Reporting can be used instantly on every Error with an E-Mail or as an E-Mail with a summary of all errors in a specific time period.